heyfey/kill-gpu-zombie/README.md

 # kill-gpu-zombie

-Detect and kill zombie process that occupies Nvidia GPU.
+Detect and kill zombie process on Nvidia GPU.

 `detect_and_kill.py` views processes that continuously consume GPU memory, but have zero GPU utilization, as "zombie process", which may be hanging or in deadlock, and kill them after a timeout period.